How to Solve 3 Common Remote Work Challenges When Forced to Telecommute

 Keeping a pulse on professionalism has historically been a challenge for those managing remote workers.
 But, are your employees really working in sweatpants?
 Not likely.
 In fact, a 2019 State of Remote Work by OWL Labs found “very little difference” between remote and on-site workers in the U.S., “indicating that remote workers don’t fit into the pajama-clad stereotype.”

 Working from home is no longer code for a vacation day; in fact, the opposite is often true, with remote workers finding it difficult to “turn off” and stop working at the end of the day to the extent that remote workers work an average of 16.8 more days every year.

 Help employees adjust to working from home by setting clear boundaries around working hours so they don’t burn out.

 Remote work challenge no. 2: Inadequate business technology

 One reason remote work is so popular is that business technology has advanced significantly over the past 30 years.
 When employees work from home, they’re not sitting at an empty table next to a rotary phone.
 They’re connected to the office and their coworkers in every way they’re connected in the office – through computers, smartphones, apps, video, calls, and email.

 However, that’s assuming you’re doing your part to update your outdated technology and processes.
-A 2019 International Workforce Group (IWG) Workplace Survey found that while employees are ready and willing to work hard from their home office, many businesses aren’t providing the required cornerstone technology to facilitate flexible remote work:
+A 2019 International Workforce Group (IWG) Workplace Survey found that while employees are ready and willing to work hard from their home office, inadequate technology is still a prevalent remote working issue.
+Many businesses aren’t providing the required cornerstone technology to facilitate flexible remote work:

 - 19% of companies are concerned about a lack of remote cyber security systems